 Mr. Hagen has defended numerous claims brought under the Employee Retirement Income Security Act of 1974 (ERISA).
 His cases have involved claims for benefits, wrongful discharge in retaliation for exercising rights under the Act, breach of fiduciary duty, and violation of ERISA disclosure duties.
 Mr. Hagen has also represented clients in audits conducted by the Pension and Welfare Benefits Administration of the U.S. Department of Labor.
-Mr. Hagen has significant experience defending clients cited by the Utah Division of Occupational Safety and Health, Utah’s OSHA counterpart.
+Mr. Hagen has significant experience defending clients cited by the Utah Division of Occupational Safety and Health, and federal OSHA.

 - Successfully defended employer in arbitration against claims of wrongful termination seeking more than $4 million in damages.
-After 6-day arbitration hearing in January and February 2015, arbitrator ruled in favor of employer, determining that no damages should be awarded against client and ordering that the plaintiff pay employer’s full attorney’s fees and costs.
+After 6-day arbitration hearing, arbitrator ruled in favor of employer, determining that no damages should be awarded against client and ordering that the plaintiff pay employer’s full attorney’s fees and costs.

 - Successfully defended national transportation company against claims of age discrimination, FMLA violations, and retaliation.
-After seven-day trial in the U.S. District Court for the District of Utah in October 2015, jury returned verdict in favor of employer on all claims.
+After seven-day trial in the U.S. District Court for the District of Utah, jury returned verdict in favor of employer on all claims.

 - Successfully defended large multistate medical clinic against wrongful termination and related claims asserted by physician.
-After lengthy arbitration, all claims were resolved in favor of the medical clinic in March 2016.
+After lengthy arbitration, all claims were resolved in favor of the medical clinic.